- Learn Linux

 sudo apt install python3-bottle

-There are then three files required for this to work.
+There are then four files required for this to work.
 The first is the Python code iot-train.py, which uses Bottle to handle requests from the web browser.
 This should be installed in a new directory /home/pi/iot-train.
+This also needs the traincontrol.py file to be installed in the same directory.
 The other two files should be installed into a directory /home/pi/iot-train/public.
 This consists of a html file (rename to index.html) and a jquery file.
 This uses simple jquery to provide interactivity with the user.

 The interface is quite basic, there is plenty of scope of creating a more user friendly interface with graphical buttons, which is currently left as an excercise for the reader.
 I will likely add an updated version in the future.